 You can use it on all exposed metal surfaces on your vehicle that are susceptible to oxidation – this includes your wheel wells, under the hood, interior fenders, etc .. you get the idea.

 The aerosol can is nearly effortless to use.
 You won’t have to soak the area you’re targeting, and just one coat should be enough.
+It won’t sag or drip as you’re spraying it out, either.

 A big benefit that this dripless spray has to offer is the final result.
 The finished product is a black, flat finish.
-Even if you’re the only one who will notice the change (and this is usually far from the truth), a spruced up vehicle is always pleasant to look at.

 The rubberized coat itself is chip and flake resistant.
-It’ll hold up as a barrier against everyday menaces such as moisture, dust and inclement weather that encourage oxidation.
+It’ll hold up as a barrier against everyday menaces such as moisture, dust, and inclement weather that encourage oxidation.
 The thick rubbery layer will repel grit and grime too.

 The spray is asphalt-based, so you can expect it to last for quite a while.

 Last but not least, this undercoating will do more than just resist corrosion – it also has sound-deadening properties.
-This means that after treatment, you should hear less road noise than you’re accustomed to, which is a great added benefit to many drivers.
+This means that after treatment, you should hear less road noise than you’re accustomed to, which is a great added benefit for many drivers.

 Manufacturer’s Specs and Features